-- SDOT no longer requires the applicant/contractor to be a Registered Side Sewer Contractor (RSSC) or Registered Paving Restoration Contractor (RPRC); however, the RSSC requirements for SDCI have not changed.
+- SDOT no longer requires the applicant/contractor to be a Registered Side Sewer Contractor (RSSC) or Registered Paving Restoration Contractor (RPRC).

 - To Apply for an SDCI permit, refer to How To Apply for an SDCI Stand-Alone Side Sewer Permit.

 - Questions can be submitted to SideSewerInfo@seattle.gov or SDOTPermits@seattle.gov.